pxtimes3/targettracker/README.md

 ## Contributing

-Clone the repo, install `npm install` and add to calibers.json or ammunition.json (or both!!!) and create a pull request!
+### Calibers

+Add directly to calibers.json and open a PR.
-Validate any changes with `npm validate-all`
+You can validate any changes with `npm validate-calibers`.

+### Ammunition

+Add to the correct file (norma.json, hornady.json etc.) and run `npm run build`.